Keel blocks offer key evidence in Hunley’s disappearance - South Carolina Radio Network

-According to the scientists studying the Confederate submarine HL Hunley, the crew did not operate the emergency keel release mechanisms the night they lost their lives in the experimental 40-foot vessel.
+According to new evidence discovered by scientists studying the Confederate submarine HL Hunley, the Civil War vessel’s crew did not operate the emergency keel release mechanisms the night they lost their lives in the experimental 40-foot vessel.

-Clemson archaeologist Mike Scafuri told South Carolina Radio Network that the keels give some insight into the sub.
+Clemson archaeologist Mike Scafuri told South Carolina Radio Network the newly-revealed keels give some insight into the sub.
 “These are key components of the design of the submarine.
 And one of the things it does is help us understand the thought process of the builders and the designers and the crew.”

-In 1864, the Hunley became the world’s first successful combat submarine with the sinking of the USS Housatonic.
+The Hunley became the world’s first successful combat submarine with the sinking of the USS Housatonic in 1864.
 Historical records indicate the submarine’s crew signaled to shore they were on the way back home but instead, they vanished without a trace in Charleston’s outer harbor.
 The reason surrounding the Hunley’s loss has remained an intriguing maritime mystery for over a century.
 The sub was found in 1995.

 “That helps us interpret what they did the night of the attack.
 And it helps us, in general, understand the whole story of this submarine as we try to figure out and solve this mystery of what happened to HL Hunley over a 150 years ago,” Scafuri said.